marrinosnis/repos-master-changer/README.md

  If you leave it empty, the changes will be applied to all the project paths.
  Enter paths or leave it empty to apply to all the project folders: /Users/marinosnisiotis/Desktop/test1, /Users/marinosnisiotis/Desktop/test2, /Users/marinosnisiotis/Desktop/test3
 ```
-In the previous example, the file `tempFile1` was copied to three other paths/folders.
+In this example, the file `tempFile1` was copied to three other paths/folders.
 First was declared the copy command `cp` and then the paths where this command should be
 applied.

 ### Supported commands

-Currently the supported commands that the script can handle are:
+Currently, the supported commands that the script can handle are:

 | **Command** | **Arguments**                   | **Purpose**                                       |
 |-------------|---------------------------------|---------------------------------------------------|